 We seek applicants who are committed to their own learning and growth and who are eager to be a part of a diverse community of educators with a range of viewpoints, experiences and backgrounds.

-- Jack Miller Center & Civic Spirit Summer Institute: August 1-4, 2022 in New York City
+- Civic Spirit & Jack Miller Center Summer Institute: August 1-4, 2022 at the New York Historical Society in New York City

 - Learning Gatherings: Five 90 minute sessions throughout the school year (virtual)